-QUALITY FIRST TEACHING
+HIGH QUALITY TEACHING

-At Greenshaw High School we will use our best endeavours to ensure there is Quality First Teaching to remove barriers to learning.
-Quality First Teaching is where the class teachers, supported by the SENCO, employ and adapt strategies to support pupils in the classroom in the first instance.
+At Greenshaw High School we will use our best endeavours to ensure there is High Quality Teaching to remove barriers to learning.
+High Quality Teaching is where the class teachers, supported by the SENCO, employ and adapt strategies to support pupils in the classroom in the first instance.
 Where pupils are still not making expected progress despite in-class adaptation, they may require additional support.

 Teachers are trained in special educational needs through their initial teacher training which is consolidated through in-house training run by the Inclusion Team.
-In addition to this, Greenshaw runs a comprehensive CPD programme over the year which focuses on maximising teaching and learning for all students, which supports quality first teaching to happen in the classroom.
+In addition to this, Greenshaw runs a comprehensive Professional development programme over the year which focuses on maximising teaching and learning for all students, which supports high quality teaching to happen in the classroom.